 When Are RMDs Required?

-RMDs now apply to individuals 72 or older, and they must be fulfilled by the end of each calendar year.
-However, on the year you turn 72—since it is your first attempt at meeting the requirement—the IRS extends you a grace period until April 1 of the following year.
-But even for newbies taking advantage of the extension, the requirement thereafter is to complete RMDs by year-end.
+RMDs now apply to individuals 73 or older, and they must be fulfilled by the end of each calendar year.
+However, on the year you turn 73—since it is your first attempt at meeting the requirement—the IRS extends you a grace period until April 1 of the following year.

-If you fail to withdraw the full amount of your RMD, the amount not withdrawn is taxed at 50 percent.
+If you fail to withdraw the full amount of your RMD, the amount not withdrawn is subject to tax.
+The penalty starts at a 10% tax if the error is corrected within two years, but it jumps to 25% if it is corrected thereafter.
 Depending on the year-end value of your account, this may turn out to be a hefty sum!
 To document the oversight with the IRS, you will need to file an additional tax form along with your standard federal tax return for the year in which you missed the RMD.

 How Are RMDs Calculated?